Ready to catch a live game at a large venue? Here are the rules for the tri-state area

 Require reservations, cancellations, and prepayments be made via electronic or telephone reservation systems to limit physical interactions.

-, arenas and stadiums with a capacity of 10,000 people or more were allowed to reopen to fans starting Feb.
+In New York, arenas and stadiums with a capacity of 10,000 people or more were allowed to reopen to fans starting Feb.
 23.

 The announcement followed the model established as part of the successful Buffalo Bills game pilot program.